basarat/algorithms/src/anagram/README.md

   return s1 === s2;
 ```

-***Select the s1 = s1.spilt line***
+***Select the sort function***
 * The complexity in this case will be driven by the sort function which is of the order `nLogn`.
 We can do better.

+***Delete the function body***
-* A better way to make sure that the two strings have the same characters is to simply use a Map and make sure that count of characters between the two strings is the same.
+* A better way to make sure that the strings have the same characters is to simply use a HashMap that counts the characters between the two strings and makes sure this count per character is the same between the strings

 ```js
 export function areAnagrams(s1: string, s2: string): boolean {